 Mountain Home kennel began in 1980 with the purchase of our first Malamute.
 We've been Alaskan Malamute Club of America members since 1986.
 Over the years our main interest has been sledding and we operated a commercial dog sledding business for over a dozen years.
-Now that we are no longer doing business as Malamute Express Dog Sledding Adventures, we have less dogs than we had during that time period.
+Now that we are no longer doing business as Malamute Express Dog Sledding Adventures, we have way fewer dogs than we had during that time period.
 But we continue to strive for top quality Alaskan Malamutes.

 Our involvement with the breed is many faceted.
 We've done lots of fun stuff with our dogs including of course many, many thousands of miles of sledding, but also carting, skijoring, backpacking, weight pulling and conformation dog shows.
 Sue has enjoyed judging both Puppy and Veteran Sweepstakes classes at Alaskan Malamute Specialty shows across the country, as well as judging three times at the Alaskan Malamute Club of America's National Specialty's Working Dog Showcase.
 Sue has served on AMCA's Working Dog Certification Committee since 1988 and has chaired the committee since 1990.